-If non-nil, TeX-PDF-from-DVI should be the name of the command, as a string, used to convert the DVI file to PDF or to an intermediate format.
+If non-nil, TeX-PDF-from-DVI should be the name of the command in TeX-command-list, as a string, used to convert the DVI file to PDF or to an intermediate format.
 Values currently supported are:

 - "Dvips": the DVI file is converted to PS with dvips.
 After successfully running it, ps2pdf will be the default command to convert the PS file to PDF. - "Dvipdfmx": the DVI file is converted to PDF with dvipdfmx.